idealprojects/maphero-native/SECURITY.md

 - Static analysis with the use of [clang-tidy](https://clang.llvm.org/extra/clang-tidy/).
 - C++ [code scanning](https://github.com/idealprojects/maphero-native/security/code-scanning) with CodeQL.

-MapLibre Native relies on several [external open-source libraries](https://github.com/maplibre/maplibre-native/issues/990).
+MapHero Native relies on several [external open-source libraries](https://github.com/maplibre/maplibre-native/issues/990).
 We currently do not monitor these dependencies automatically for vulnerabilities.

 If you have any suggestions how to improve our security mitigation strategies, feel free to open an issue or start a Discussion.
 Be sure to check out the [open issues](https://github.com/idealprojects/maphero-native/labels/security) tagged with the security label.